 Since the clinical practicum course includes less than six students per section, the faculty members who teach this course are not eligible to be evaluated using the University's instrument.
-Therefore, the MedFT Program has incorporated the Basic Skills Evaluation Device to help provide student feedback at the conclusion of each practicum experience.
-Students place completed surveys directly into the instructors' mailboxes (in a sealed envelope) after grades are completed.
-They are instructed not to identify themselves on the instrument.
+Therefore, the MedFT Program has incorporated an online Qualtrics Evaluation to help provide student feedback at the conclusion of each practicum experience.
+They are instructed not to identify themselves on the survey.